schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

+# Upgrading to 0.14.x

+Version `0.14.x` adds an account level S3 public access policy, by default blocking public access to all buckets in landing zone accounts.
+If you require public access to any bucket within a landing zone (unlikely), make sure to override the variable with the correct settings.

 # Upgrading to 0.13.x

 Version `0.13.x` adds support for managed policies.
 This required changing the variable `aws_sso_permission_sets` where each permission set now requires an additional field called `managed_policy_arns` which must be a list of strings or can be an empty list.